Accounting policies

 Net realisable value is the selling price that can be realised less the estimated costs of completion and the estimated costs necessary to make the sale.

-Write-downs are recognised for inventory risks resulting from duration of storage, impaired recoverability, etc. Write-downs are reversed up to a maximum of cost if the reasons for their recognition no longer apply.
+Write-downs are recognised for inventory risks resulting from duration of storage, impaired recoverability, etc. If the reasons for the recognition of the write-downs no longer apply, they are reversed, but subject to a limit such that the carrying amount of the asset is no higher than its cost.

 Receivables and revenue from construction contracts are recognised according to the stage of completion (percentage-of-completion method).
 The percentage of completion is the proportion of contract costs incurred up to the reporting date compared to the total estimated contract costs as at the reporting date (cost-to-cost method).
 Under the percentage-of-completion method, construction contracts are measured at the amount of the contract costs incurred to date plus the pro rata profit earned according to the percentage of completion.
 If it is probable that the total contract costs will exceed the contract revenue, the expected loss is immediately recognised as an expense in the financial year in which the loss becomes apparent.
 If the contract costs incurred and the profit and loss recognised exceed the advances received, the excess is recognised as an asset under trade receivables.
 If the advances received exceed the capitalised costs and recognised profit and loss, the excess is recognised as a liability under other liabilities.